Prasham94/Skin-Disease-Detection/README.md

 model_training.ipynb: The main Jupyter Notebook containing the code for data loading, preprocessing, model architecture, training, and evaluation.
 README.md: Project documentation.
-images/: Directory containing sample images from the dataset (if applicable). data/: Directory containing the dataset and CSV files (update with your actual data paths)..
+images/: Directory containing sample images from the dataset (if applicable). data/: Directory containing the dataset and CSV files (update with your actual data paths).
 Prerequisites
 Python 3.x
 TensorFlow 2.x